-American bullfrogs: American bullfrogs are considered a threat to all six DPSs.
-Bullfrogs affect foothill yellow-legged frog populations in several ways because they are simultaneously competitors, predators, and disease vectors, and they impact life stages from tadpoles to adults (see figure 23 in the SSA report, Service 2021, p.
-80).
+American bullfrogs: American bullfrogs are considered a threat to all four DPSs.
+Bullfrogs affect foothill yellow-legged frog populations in several ways because they are simultaneously competitors, predators, and disease vectors, and they impact life stages from tadpoles to adults (see figure 23 in the SSA report, Service 2023, p.
+81).
 Bullfrogs impact foothill yellowlegged frogs by direct predation (Crayon 1998, p.
 232; Hothem et al. 2009, pp. 279-280) and indirectly by reducing survival.
-In one experiment, the presence of bullfrog tadpoles reduced foothill yellow-legged frog tadpole survival by 48 percent and mass at metamorphosis by 24 percent (Kupferberg 1997a, p.
+In one experiment, the presence of bullfrog tadpoles reduced foothill yellow-legged frog tadpole survival by 48 percent and mass at metamorphosis by 24 percent (Kupferberg 1997, p.
 1736).
 Additionally, the algal and macroinvertebrate assemblages available to foothill yellow-legged frogs were significantly reduced due to the presence of bullfrog tadpoles (Kupferberg 1996b, p.
-2; Kupferberg 1997a, p.
+2; Kupferberg 1997, p.
 1736), which would negatively affect food sources for foothill yellowlegged frog tadpoles, juveniles, and adults.
 The spread of bullfrogs is facilitated by altered hydrology, landuse change, drought, and increasing water temperatures (Moyle 1973, p.
 21; Fuller et al. 2011, pp. 210-211; Adams et al. 2017a, p.
 13).
-Regulatory mechanisms to manage importation and distribution of bullfrogs are currently ineffective due to an inability to adequately enforce regulations (CDFW 2014, pp. 11-12).

 Fish: Fish such as smallmouth bass, green sunfish (Lepomis cyanellus), mosquitofish (Gambusia affinis), and trout (Oncorhynchus, Salmo, and Salvelinus spp.) are predators of foothill yellow-legged frogs and may also potentially compete with them for invertebrate food resources (Hayes et al. 2016, p.
 51).
 However, of these fish, smallmouth bass are the greatest threat to foothill yellow-legged frogs.
 Adult smallmouth bass consume amphibian tadpoles (Kiesecker and Blaustein 1998, pp. 776-787), as well as foothill yellowlegged frog tadpoles and adults (Rombough 2006a, unpaginated; Paoletti et al. 2011, p.
 166).
-Smallmouth bass have been identified as a potential cause of foothill yellow-legged frog declines and extirpations in Oregon (Rombough 2006a, unpaginated; Olson and Davis 2009, pp. 13, 17).
+The distribution of smallmouth bass in California includes the entire South Coast DPS, lower elevation areas of the South Sierra and North Feather DPSs in the Central and Sacramento Valleys, and areas in the